Early Childhood Education Sector Partnership

 What is the Early Childhood Education Sector Partnership?

-Our Three Sector Priorities
+Our 3 Sector Priorities

 Our industry partners have identified three key priorities: improved wages, mental health, and workforce development.
 Working together as solution agents, we address challenges facing families with young children, ECE providers, and regional employers.